-In addition, the number (%) of patients with an "AE potentially leading to an amputation" will be summarized by treatment group and by PT (as identified in Table 3 in Section 2.1.4.2); these PTs in Table 3 were requested by the European Medicines Agency/Pharmacovigilance Risk Assessment Committee [EMA/PRAC] Assessment Report 9 February 2017).
+In addition, the number (%) of patients with an "AE potentially leading to an amputation" will be summarized by treatment group and by PT (as identified in Table 2 in Section 2.1.4.2; these PTs in Table 2 were requested by the European Medicines Agency/ Pharmacovigilance Risk Assessment Committee[EMA/PRAC] Assessment Report 9 February 2017).
 The associated list will be provided as well, with patients who had an amputation procedure flagged.
-"AE potentially leading to an amputation" represents the condition that may potentially lead to the amputation procedure, but not in all cases an amputation has occurred (as per the EMA/PRAC request).
+"AE potentially leading to amputation" represents the condition that commonly precedes amputation procedure, but not in all cases an amputation has occurred (as per the EMA/PRAC request).